EllinghamTech/PHPUserSystem/README.md

   <img src="https://ellingham.dev/resources/ellingham_dev_phpusrsys.png" alt="Ellingham Dev">
 </p>

-A user management solution for PHP.
-It could be said that this is a framework.
-But it only deals with user management.
+A user management solution for PHP.  <strike>It could be said that this is a framework.</strike>  But it only deals with user management.
 The rest is up to you.

 Written with PHP 7 and utilising data typing for methods and method parameters.